 - Cuba

 - Iran

 - North Korea

 - Syria

-- The Crimea, Donetsk, Kherson, Luhansk, and Zaporizhzhia regions of Ukraine that are under Russian control
+- The Crimea, Donetsk, and Luhansk regions of Ukraine

 Although Russia and Belarus are not subject to comprehensive sanctions, there are numerous sanctions and export restrictions that apply to those countries.
 In addition, Wolters Kluwer has policies that restrict the ability to conduct business in Russia and Belarus unless an exception applies.
 You should contact the Trade Compliance team if you have any questions about doing business in these areas.